ChaouchKarim/auditd/README.md

 ## Limitations

-This module has only been tested on RedHat,CentOS and it derivatives.
+This module has only been tested on RedHat 7 & 8 /  Ubuntu 14 & 16 & 18.
-All other distributions are not supported.
+For other distributions, the module have to be tested.

 ## Development

-This module is public and can be found on github[here](https://github.com/ubeek/auditd)
+This module is public and can be found on github[here](https://github.com/ChaouchKarim/auditd)

 ## Acknowledgements